-The LCR requires certain Covered Companies, including Morgan Stanley (but not the U.S. Bank Subsidiaries), to make quantitative and qualitative disclosures related to their LCR calculations and liquidity management practices on a quarterly basis ("LCR Disclosures"), beginning with the quarter ended June 30, 2017.
-This report contains the Firm's LCR Disclosures for the quarter ended December 31, 2018.
+The LCR rule requires certain Covered Companies, including Morgan Stanley (but not the U.S. Bank Subsidiaries), to make quantitative and qualitative disclosures related to their LCR calculations and liquidity management practices on a quarterly basis ("LCR Disclosures").
+This report contains the Firm's LCR Disclosures for the quarter ended June 30, 2019.

 The Firm's LCR Disclosures are not required to be, and have not been, audited by the Firm's independent registered public accounting firm.
-The Firm's LCR Disclosures are based on our current understanding of the LCR and other factors, which may be subject to change as the Firm receives additional clarification and implementation guidance from regulators relating to the LCR, and as the interpretation of the LCR evolves over time.
 Some measures of exposures contained in this report may not be consistent with accounting principles generally accepted in the U.S. ("U.S. GAAP"), and may not be comparable with measures reported in the 2018 Form 10-K and the Form 10-Q.